TwitterFacebook

 |

 Visitors to the Soyuz launch facility often do not suspect that a multi-floor maze is hidden below the pad's vast concrete surface.
 However a careful observer would notice that when the Soyuz rocket is erected onto its launch pad, the lower portion of the vehicle ends up deep below the pad.
 To service the business end of the rocket, a massive movable structure is located under the pad.
+It is known as the service cabin or the mobile service platform, but also nick-named a "balcony".

 Cabin